cwarden45/DTC_Scripts/My_Veritas_WGS/23andMe/README.md

 **New Scripts**
 - **23andMe_to_VCF.py** - converts 23andMe raw format to VCF (`python 23andMe_to_VCF.py --input=[23andMe file]`, if you've run the Vertias WGS scripts.
 Type `python 23andMe_to_VCF.py --help` for more information)

--- You'll want to check the 23andMe data portal for variants with "D" or "I" annotations.
+---You'll want to check the 23andMe data portal for variants with "D" or "I" annotations.
 Sometimes, your actual genotype is counter-intuitive.
 So, unless you happen to have the same genotype as me, you'll probably have to modify the python code.
 Sorry about that.